Investors must specify how a trade should be carried out when they place an order to buy or sell a security. This chapter covers four order types:

 Investor places a buy 100 shares of ABC stock @ $90 stop

 Buy stop orders elect (trigger) when the market price rises to the stop price or above.
-In this example, the order elects when the market price rises to $90 or above.
-By placing this order, the investor cuts their losses when their short stock position loses $10 per share or more.
-Essentially, they’ve established a ceiling above themselves.
+Here, the order triggers if ABC rises to $90 or higher.
+The investor is using the stop to limit losses to about $10 per share.

 Sell short 100 shares of ABC stock @ $80